DreamTeamAIT/Test/README.md

 # Test
-This only to test a repository!!!
+This is only to test a repository!!!